Anitta (album): Production and recording

 After having caught the attention of DJ Renato Azevedo (known as Batutinha) by recording a cover of Priscila Nocetti's song "Soltinha" and posting it on her YouTube channel, Anitta was invited by Azevedo to audition.
-He decided to work with her upon seeing her Stiletto dancing.

-Initially, Anitta started working for Hurricane 2000 but in June 2012, businesswoman Kamilla Fialho paid approximately $260,000 so she could manage Anitta.
-Fialho set up a show with musicians and dancers, invested in the image of Anitta, and presented the album to producers Umberto Tavares and Manozinha.
-In February 2013, Anitta signed with Warner Music and released "Meiga e Abusada," the album's first single that was, initially, projected for a September 2013 release.
+In February 2013, Anitta signed with Warner Music and released "Meiga e Abusada", initially, projected for a September 2013 release.

 In February 2013, Anitta began composition work with the production team in the studio.
 According to Wagner Vianna, artistic director of Warner, "the guys went without sleep some nights.
 Anitta gave a lot of opinions, but it was not complicated."
 During this period, Anitta alone wrote "Show das Poderosas" and "Tá na Mira," and the record company decided to release the former as the album's second single.
 Due to the success of the song, the release of the album was pushed up to June 20, 2013.
-On the cover, Anitta appears on a "brown background, arms open and her name written with pink glitter in the image," according to Caras magazine.
-Anitta told Caras magazine that the brown background represented the ups and downs she had been through, and the glitter on her name is the success she reached with her first album.
+On the cover, Anitta appears on a brown background, arms open and her name written with pink glitter in the image.

 Music and lyrics

-The album attempted to fill a "hole" left in the mainstream Brazilian pop market. people magazine wrote that the album incorporated "international influences with an eye on the throne" of Brazilian pop.
+The album attempted to fill a "hole" left in the mainstream Brazilian pop market.
+People magazine wrote that the album incorporated "international influences with an eye on the throne" of Brazilian pop.
 The album features sterile beats and explores diverse musical genres such as pop, dance-pop, electropop, dubstep, R&B, reggae and funk carioca.
-In general, the lyrics explore the power of womanhood and seduction, with feminist and sensual themes - similar to songs by Beyoncé, Rihanna, Katy Perry and Kelly Key.
+In general, the lyrics explore the power of womanhood and seduction, with feminist and sensual themes.